One Air

-One Air is a British cargo charter airline founded in 2021.
-Beginning its operations in July 2023, the airline operates two Boeing 747 400BDSFs, one Boeing 747-400F and one Boeing 777F on charter flights primarily to China and Hong Kong with technical stops in Muscat, Oman and in Astana, Kazakhstan.
+One Air Ltd is a British cargo charter airline founded in 2021.
+Beginning its operations in July 2023, the airline operates two Boeing 747-400BDSFs, one Boeing 747-400F and two Boeing 777Fs on charter flights primarily to China and Hong Kong with technical stops in Muscat, Oman and in Astana, Kazakhstan.
+It is part of Air One International Holdings, a group consisting of Air One Aviation, Aerotranscargo, and One Air.

-In August 2025, One Air took delivery of its first new Boeing 777F on lease from Aerotranscargo.
+In August 2025, One Air took delivery of its first new Boeing 777F (G-ONEG) on lease from Aerotranscargo, which entered service the following September.
+It took delivery of a second 777 in November of that year.

 The airline flew its first commercial flight on 22 July 2023, operating from London Heathrow to Jinan Yaoqiang International Airport.
 Operations later moved to East Midlands Airport.

+The Chinese logistics company SF Express partnered with Air One for a one-year charter agreement in November 2025, with four scheduled weekly flights between Ezhou Huahu International Airport and East Midlands Airport.

 Fleet

-As of August 2025, One Air operates the following aircraft:
+As of February 2026, One Air operates the following aircraft: